divyeshvadher/QR-code-scanning-feedback-for-Gujarat-Citizens/README.md

 # QR-code-scanning-feedback-for-Gujarat-Citizens
- This project will give solutions to citizens to provide feedback by just  scanning a QR code pasted in Police Station for feedback.
+ Our project will give solutions to citizens to provide feedback by just  scanning a QR code pasted in Police Station for feedback.